Comparison · Revit MCP

 A lively ecosystem of free, open-source Revit MCP servers exists on GitHub — some very capable, exposing 100+ tools with full read/write.
 They’re excellent if you’re technical and happy to clone a repo, build it, edit your MCP client’s JSON config, and maintain it yourself.
 The trade-off is exactly that: setup effort, varying maturity, and community-only support.
 They’re Revit-focused.

-HMK Pilot
+Pilot AI

 Which should you choose?